London First-Year Program

 If you are interested in learning more about the London FYP please contact one of the following people.

-Students admitted to St. Lawrence University will be able to apply to the London FYP online.
-Applications are due on April 25th for the following Fall semester.
+Students admitted to St. Lawrence University will be able to apply to the London FYP online via their Status Page.
+Applications open in February and are due on April 25th for the following Fall semester.

 Due to visa restrictions and program requirements, international students and HEOP students must spend their first semester on campus in Canton.